AlexAntartico/linux_fundamentals/bash_01.md

 ### Positional parameters

 Positional parameters are variables that are assigned when a script is called.
-They are accessed with `$1`, `$2`, `$3`, etc. Positional parameters are read-only.
+They are separated by a space and inside bash, these are accessed with `$1`, `$2`, `$3`, etc. $0 is a special parameter that saves the name of the script.
+Positional parameters are read-only.

 - `$0` is the name of the script.
 - `$1` is the first argument.